schmidt-timo/Chatterbox/README.md

+2nd semester, Lab1 @ HTW Berlin

 # Chatterbox
-Establish a connection between a server and a client (for chatting with each other) - 2nd semester, Lab1 @ HTW Berlin
+Establish a connection between a server and a client (for chatting with each other)

 Required exercises: